 Stonyfield Farm’s new line of Oikos Organic Greek Yogurt recently made its appearance at my local grocery store.
 I love Greek yogurt for its taste and thickness as much as its health benefits.
 Oikos Organic Greek Yogurt has 0% fat, just 90 calories per 5.3 oz.-serving (for plain), twice the protein of regular yogurt, fewer carbohydrates, and its lower in lactose than regular yogurt.

-Inspired by the recipe Fitness Surfer sent me for Eating For Life oatmeal pancakes, I thought I’d try a yogurt version.
+Inspired by a recipe Fitness Surfer sent me for Eating For Life oatmeal pancakes, I thought I’d try a yogurt version.
+Note that Quaker Oats are the same nutritionally.
+They roll the oats thinner to make them faster cooking, so steel cut isn’t better than old fashioned or instant.

 High Protein Yogurt Oatcakes